How to Drain a Radiator

 Open bleed valve

 Now you want to take your radiator bleed key to open the bleed valve.
-The bleed valve is located at the top of your radiator at either the top left or top right side.
+The bleed valve is located at the top of your radiator, on either the top left or top right side.
 Use the bleed key to turn the valve anti-clockwise to allow air into the radiator.
 This will help to flush out the water and any sludge that might be inside.

 Step 6 - Remove the Lockshield Valve Nut